dullhunk/whats-the-story-learning-glory/index.md

 https://www.staffnet.manchester.ac.uk/news/display/?id=26307
 -->

-### Show me the pedagogy!
+### Learning glory!

-Here are some teaching and learning stories from 2020 and 2021:
+There's plenty of (glorious) teaching and learning stories that are being overlooked.
+Here is a small selection from 2020 to 2022:

 * **National Teaching Fellowships** (NTFS) are awards which “[celebrates and recognises individuals who have made an outstanding impact on student outcomes and the teaching profession in higher education](https://www.advance-he.ac.uk/awards/teaching-excellence-awards/national-teaching-fellowship)”, for example: